xaviatourtravel/xavira/docs/06-product-laws.md

 Context follows the user.

-The user should not chase context.
+The user should never chase context.

 ---

-## D019
+## D020

 Calm Workspace.